bretgeek/VibeJS/README.md

 // Reactive!

-// When your app recieves new data, the vdata object and {{ message }} in the template let you update {{ message }} to new values with:
+// When your app receives new data, the vdata object and {{ message }} in the template let you update {{ message }} to new values with:
 // ( i.e. from "Hello Vibe!" to "I am Vibed!")

 myRef.message("I am Vibed");